 Church choir or worship band

 If you have people singing different parts (such as soprano, alto, tenor, bass) or more than one part (like in a large choir), then you’ll want to spread them out in a mixed formation so that they can do their jobs without overwhelming each other.
 You’ll probably want to put any soloists (ones singing by themselves usually for effect) up front, along with the accompaniment musicians who are keeping the beat/keeping everyone on track.
+You also want your best singers in from of your microphones which are sometimes placed upside down to capture the best audio.

 Small community choir